mit-emze/cimloop/README.md

 # CiMLoop

+Welcome to the repository for "CiMLoop: A Flexible, Accurate, and Fast Compute-In-Memory Modeling Tool" by Tanner Andrulis, Vivienne Sze, and Joel S.
-Welcome to the CiMLoop repository!
-CiMLoop (Andrulis, ISPASS 2024) is a full-stack CiM modeling tool with flexible user-defined systems and fast, accurate statistical energy modeling.
+Emer.
+CiMLoop is a full-stack CiM modeling tool with flexible user-defined systems and fast, accurate statistical energy modeling.

 This repository contains tutorials, examples, documentation, and an artifact for the CiMLoop paper.
 All are accessible through the Docker container.